 Update: The number of people who need organs are shocking.
 Now that I am updating this post (on 20-12-2020) I found this site to see how many people are waiting for an organ in the Netherlands.
 This past month (November 2020) 1278 people are waiting for an organ!
 I find it chocking.
 The criteria for a donor are strict, organs have to be medically suit for a transplantation when a person has died.
 That’s logical.
 But that’s also why we need more donors.
 I can’t wait for the numbers to drop of people waiting for an organ in the summer of 2021.
 It is estimated that 150 persons die each year waiting for an organ while the law is not implemented yet (source).

 Besides being an organ donor (which will be the standard soon) there are other ways to donate something of yourself.
 One of them is blood.
 As you might know, blood is essential for life.
 When an accident happens or when people have surgery a lot of blood can be lost.
 And so people then need new blood from someone of the same blood group.
 And so that’s where we can come in.
-To donate blood in the Netherlands you have to be 18, healthy and straight.
+To donate blood in the Netherlands you have to be 18, healthy and sometimes straight.
 Yes, unfortunately gay men are discriminated because Sanquin (the organization which takes care of blood donations in the Netherlands) says the risk for diseases transmitted via blood are too high for them.
-You can give blood when you didn’t have sex for 4 months but well, that’s just unrealistic in most cases.
+You can give blood when you didn’t have sex for 4 months or when you have a stable relationship but well, that’s just unrealistic in most cases.
 It seems that there are things changing since technology is getting better, but Sanquin is not there yet.

 As a woman you can donate blood 3 times a year and straight men can do it 5 times a year.
 I have to admit, the first time I was really scared.
 Afterwards it was a piece of cake.
 If you are scared, I get that.
 But it’s worth a try.
 If it doesn’t work out that’s totally okay.
 But please give it a try, it is needed.
 Signing up is really easy and when you’re done you’ll receive an invitation and then you’re free to come whenever it suits you in the coming 2 weeks after the invitation.
 It doesn’t take long.
 I think I was away for one hour all in all.
 At the blood bank you fill in a list of questions and you have a little check-up.
 Your blood pressure and iron level is measured and they see if you’re good to go.
 And they you can donate!
 How much you can donate depends on your height and weight.
 I have donated 4 times now and I love the feeling it gives me.
 It is so rewarding knowing that you’re helping someone else.
 The effects afterwards are different for eveybody, I personally feel a little slow and tired.
 But that’s only for 24 hours.
 Want to know more?
 Check out the Sanquin website.